Top Michigan Plastic Surgeon

 It is most often used to improve the look of facial skin scarred by accidents or previous surgery, or to smooth out fine facial wrinkles, such as those around the mouth.

 Find out of Dermabrasion is the right procedure for you.
-Schedule a free consultation with Dr. Ali if you live in Detroit, Farmington Hills, Rochester Hills, Troy, Bloomfield Hills or Clarkston, and you want younger looking skin.
+Schedule a consultation with Dr. Ali if you live in Detroit, Farmington Hills, Rochester Hills, Troy, Bloomfield Hills or Clarkston, and you want younger looking skin.

 Dermabrasion can be performed fairly quickly.
 The procedures usually take from a few minutes to an hour and a half, depending on how large an area of skin is involved.
 It is not uncommon for the procedure to be performed more than once, or in stages, especially when scarring is deep or a large area of skin is involved.